dblqr/arch/README.md

 ### Infrastructure Monitoring and Observability

-To allow for confidence in all our integrated systems we need to make sure that for all of our different types of shared infrastructure we have valid and actionable monitoring and alerting to go to the right teams and owners that can action upon them.
+To allow for confidence in all our integrated systems we need to make sure that for all of our different types of shared infrastructure we have valid and actionable monitoring and alerting to go to the right teams and owners that can take action upon them.

 - **Access logging**